cfredric/cfredric.github.io/_posts/2017-12-27-Callbacks.md

 function application, and it supports pattern matching and case analysis.
 But overall that looks very familiar: we see the same problems of manual error-forwarding and rightward drift as we did in the first JS callbacks example.
-Let's find a way to fix those, one step at a time.
+Let's find ways to fix those, one step at a time.

 ### The Solution - part 1